 - Engineers.
 Lee Company is one of the few plumbing companies with engineers on our team.
 Engineers can design custom solutions and work efficiently with local officials to obtain any permits your project requires.

 - Technology.
 Our plumbing professionals provide photos and videos of the before and after of every service call.
 We include a link with your service ticket so you have a visual record of the work.

 - Extended hours.
 Lee Company’s standard hours are 8 a.m. to 8 p.m.
 You don’t pay overtime charges during our standard hours.

 - Experience.
-Lee Company has provided plumbing services for nearly 80 years to facilities of all sizes and industries.
+Lee Company has provided plumbing services to facilities of all sizes and industries since 1944.

 - Ingenuity.
-No matter how stubborn your drain problem is, we will find an innovative way to get your plumbing working properly again.
+No matter how stubborn your drain problem is, we will find an innovative way to restore your plumbing.